 Volunteers are an integral part of our program.
 Volunteers run weekly interest groups for our members, like creative writing and art, as well as help out in our kitchen, assist in day-to-day member services and other important activities.
-If you are interested in volunteering at Up on Second, please download the application, fill it out and send it to:
+If you are interested in volunteering at Step Up, please download the application, fill it out and send it to:

 Step Up on Second